For years, “flippening” has been a hot topic in the cryptocurrency world. It’s more than just a passing fad or buzzword.

 Criticisms and Alternative Perspectives

-Not everyone believes the flippening matters.
+Some people don’t think the flippening is important.
 Several valid critiques exist.

 Some argue flippening is just hype.
 It functions as a meme that drives engagement rather than meaningful analysis.
 Market cap in crypto comparisons might oversimplify complex value propositions.